xmos/lib_spdif/lib_spdif/doc/rst/lib_spdif.rst

    Connecting S/PDIF receiver

-Only a single wire is connected.
-The clock is recovered from the incoming data signal.
+Only a single wire is connected - the clock is recovered from the incoming data stream.

 Usage
 =====